This site requires a more recent version of Adobe Flash Player to function properly.

 Until the housing market situation in the U.S. improves even further, more buying action is anticipated from DIY customers.
 Repair & maintenance of small house projects will dominate DIY activity.
-The North American Retail Hardware Association (NRHA) forecasts that plumbing & electrical products will be a major part of consumer spending in the near future.
-The spending will come mainly from DIY consumers who will demand more selection, information, & service from the retailers.
+The North American Retail Hardware Association (NRHA) forecasts that plumbing and electrical products will be a major part of consumer spending in the near future.
+The spending will come mainly from DIY consumers who will demand more selection, information, and service from the retailers.

 Shift in consumer preferences will impact traditional range of home improvement products

 A survey from NRHA suggests a change in the buying patterns among U.S. home improvement consumers.
 People are no longer only loyal to products made in the U.S. Consumer demand is driven more by price and quality.
-Consumers may find foreign products which may be better suited to their needs, and more appealing than products made in the U.S. Another observable trend is the shift in consumers toward buying green or eco-friendly products, such as water-saving flushes and electricity-saving appliances.
+Consumers may find foreign products, which may be better suited to their needs, and more appealing than products made in the U.S. Another observable trend is the shift in consumers toward buying green or eco-friendly products, such as water-saving flushes and electricity-saving appliances.

 Aging baby boomers will increase Do it For Me (DIFM) customers in the U.S.

-With the change in U.S. demographics due to the aging of the 77 million baby boomers (representing 28% of the U.S. population and accounting for 77% of all financial assets), we expect an increase in Do it For Me (DIFM) customers.
+With the change in U.S. demographics due to the aging of the 77 million baby boomers (representing 28% of the U.S. population, and accounting for 77% of all financial assets), we expect an increase in Do it For Me (DIFM) customers.
 This is good for retailers, such as Home Depot, as they can reap additional revenue by providing installation services, unlike in the case of Do it Yourself (DIY) customers.

 How Does Trefis Modelling Work?